Heterogeneous catalysis

-In chemistry, heterogeneous catalysis is catalysis where the phase of catalysts differs from that of the reactants or products.
-The process contrasts with homogeneous catalysis where the reactants, products and catalyst exist in the same phase.
-Phase distinguishes between not only solid, liquid, and gas components, but also immiscible mixtures (e.g. oil and water), or anywhere an interface is present.
+Heterogeneous catalysis is catalysis where the phase of catalysts differs from that of the reagents or products.
+The process contrasts with homogeneous catalysis where the reagents, products and catalyst exist in the same phase.
+Phase distinguishes between not only solid, liquid, and gas components, but also immiscible mixtures (e.g., oil and water), or anywhere an interface is present.

 Heterogeneous catalysis typically involves solid phase catalysts and gas phase reactants.
 In this case, there is a cycle of molecular adsorption, reaction, and desorption occurring at the catalyst surface.
 Thermodynamics, mass transfer, and heat transfer influence the rate (kinetics) of reaction.

 Heterogeneous catalysis is very important because it enables faster, large-scale production and the selective product formation.
 Approximately 35% of the world's GDP is influenced by catalysis.
 The production of 90% of chemicals (by volume) is assisted by solid catalysts.
 The chemical and energy industries rely heavily on heterogeneous catalysis.
 For example, the Haber–Bosch process uses metal-based catalysts in the synthesis of ammonia, an important component in fertilizer; 144 million tons of ammonia were produced in 2016.